-The program, coordinated by Bioversity International, is jointly organized with Event International in partnership with the CGIAR Research Programme on Forests, Trees and Agroforestry (FTA) a number of other organizations.
+The program, coordinated by Bioversity International, is jointly organized with Event International in partnership with the CGIAR Research Program on Forests, Trees and Agroforestry (FTA) and a number of other organizations.
 It generates incentives for producers to cultivate diverse cocoa varieties, leading to high-quality chocolate as the end result.

 Something innovative happened last year – a new chocolate was launched on the global market.
 What makes ruby chocolate special?

 Ruby chocolate is a new type of chocolate compared to the three classics: white, milk and dark.
 All of these are results of different ways of processing the cocoa bean: the type of fermentation that the beans undergo after they are harvested and dried.
 Basically, white chocolate is made of cocoa butter, milk and sugar, milk chocolate cocoa butter and cocoa mass with sugar and milk whereas dark chocolate has no milk, therefore only cocoa (butter and mass) and sugar.
 All of these may have other ingredients such as fruits, nuts, vanilla and other spices.
 But in essence these are the basic differentiations.
 Ruby has come out as the fourth type.
 While its ‘recipe’ is under wraps, I’m guessing that they’ve used a combination of fermentation techniques and specific cacao varieties to come up with the trendy pink color.
 Most cocoa beans are purple in color before they are fermented.